premkyumnam/Task-4_L1-Online-Delivery/README.md

 These tools enabled me to effectively extract insights and meaning from the data.</p>

 <h1>Results:</h1>
-<p>First,I tried to find out the total number of restaurants using "total_resutaurants=len(df)"<br><br> And then,  I got the total number of restaurants that do not offer online delivery i.e., 7091  and the total number of restaurant that offer online delivery is 2451.
-And tried to find out the percentage of restaurants that offer and do not offer online delivery I used this Python code <br><br>
+<p>First,I tried to find out the total number of restaurants using <br> "total_resutaurants=len(df)"<br><br> And then,  I got the total number of restaurants that do not offer online delivery i.e., 7091  and the total number of restaurant that offer online delivery is 2451.
+And tried to find out the percentage of restaurants that offer and do not offer online delivery I used this Python code <br><br><br>
-  "online_delivery_percenatge=(online_delivery_counts/total no. of restaurants)*100
+  "online_delivery_percenatge=(online_delivery_counts/total no. of restaurants)*100<br>
   "Finally, I identified the required results of the task2:<br>
 1. The percentage of </b><br>
 2. The average rating for restaurants in each city are:<br><br>